Clinical trials

 Safety Is The Top Concern

 Participating in “first in human” studies is an opportunity to contribute to advancing medical research and development.
-As a participant, you will play a crucial role in helping researchers investigate the safety of new medications and treatments currently being studied.
+Moreover, as a participant, you will play a crucial role in helping researchers investigate the safety of new medications and treatments currently being studied.
 The results of these studies will help determine whether the medicine is safe to use and whether it can be effective in treating specific illnesses.

 PHASE 2